peachk1024/git_learning/readme.md

-We are going to record some git commonds here.
+We are going to record some git commonds here.eg add and so on.